-Building content that still works — even as the rules change.
+Building content that keeps working — even as the rules change.

-Senior content marketing manager building SEO-led content systems that hold up as search and AI evolve.
+Senior content marketing manager building durable, SEO-led content systems that hold up as search and AI change.

 Who I am.

-I’m a content marketing manager who’s spent the last several years helping SaaS teams turn content into something more sustainable than traffic spikes.
-My work sits at the overlap of SEO, product education, and UX — where structure and clarity matter as much as creativity.
+I’m a content marketing manager who’s spent the last several years helping SaaS teams make content more durable — not just more visible.

-Search has never been static, but the pace of change today can be disorienting.
-I’ve learned to treat that uncertainty as part of the job: adapting strategy, letting go of what no longer works, and staying grounded in what does.
-For me, that’s content built around real questions, clear intent, and long-term value.
+Search has always changed, but the pace today can feel disorienting.
+I’ve learned to treat that uncertainty as part of the job — adapting what needs to change, letting go of what no longer works, and staying grounded in fundamentals like real questions, clear intent, and usefulness over time.

-I enjoy working with teams who care about building things thoughtfully, even when the answers aren’t obvious yet.
+I like working with teams who care about building things thoughtfully, even when the path isn’t fully defined yet.

 What I do.